freenas/freenas-docs/userguide/storage.rst

 Review the default selections and, if necessary, modify them to meet the needs of the environment.
+Note that the :guilabel:`Threshold` field is used to prevent scrubs from running too often, and overrides the schedule chosen in the other fields.

-Scrubs can be deleted with the :guilabel:`Delete` button, but **deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.**
-If a scrub is too intensive for the hardware, consider unchecking the :guilabel:`Enabled` button for the scrub as a temporary measure until the hardware can be upgraded.
+Scheduled crubs can be deleted with the :guilabel:`Delete` button, but this is not recommended. **Scrubs can provide an early indication of disk issues before a disk failure.** If a scrub is too intensive for the hardware, consider temporarily unchecking the :guilabel:`Enabled` button for the scrub until the hardware can be upgraded.

 .. index:: Snapshots